Outstanding locations for filming and photography

 Set in a stunning UNESCO World Heritage Site, the National Maritime Museum, Royal Observatory, Cutty Sark and the Queen's House offer a wealth of commercial filming and photography opportunities.

-We've been featured in Netflix's The Crown and Bridgerton, Amazon Prime's The Girlfriend Experience and feature films including Sense and Sensibility, Holmes and Watson, and The Aeronauts.
-We have years of experience and a multitude of settings.
-Get in contact now to see what we can offer your latest project.
+We've been featured in Netflix's The Crown and Bridgerton, Amazon Prime's The Girlfriend Experience, Apple TV's Slow Horses and feature films including Sense and Sensibility, Holmes and Watson, and The Aeronauts.
+Brands such as Tessuti, Ernest Jones, H&M, Jaguar and Jimmy Choo have chosen us for their advertising campaigns.
+With years of experience and a multitude of settings, get in contact now to see what we can offer your latest project.

 The first consciously classical building in Britain, the Queen’s House remains one of the greatest examples of its kind and makes a perfect setting for period productions and photo shoots.